Sporting Clube de Benguela

 Sporting Clube de Benguela or simply Sporting de Benguela, is an Angolan sports club from the city of Benguela.

 History

-The club was founded in 1915, as the 21st affiliate of Sporting Clube de Portugal.
+The club was founded on 16 November 1915, as the 21st branch of Lisbon-based Sporting Clube de Portugal (Sporting CP).

 Since independence in 1975, up to 1988, as occurred with all the clubs whose names originated from their former colonial power, Portugal, Sporting de Benguela was renamed as Desportivo de Benguela.

 The club is the owner of the Estádio do Arregaça, in the city of Benguela.

 The basketball team is a regular participant in the main basketball league whereas the football team remained inactive for many years, due to financial shortages.

 In 2018, the football team contested in the Gira Angola, the qualifying tournament for Angola's top division, the Girabola.